-50 Years Ago: The Rolling Stones Booed Off Stage in Texas
+When the Rolling Stones Were Booed Off Stage in Favor of Monkeys

-In time, they’d grow to become the "world's greatest rock 'n' roll band,” but on June 6, 1964, the Rolling Stones weren't even good enough to outperform a troupe of trained monkeys – at least not according to the crowd in attendance at their show in San Antonio, Texas.
+In time, the Rolling Stones would grow to become the "world's greatest rock 'n' roll band."
+On June 6, 1964, however, they weren't even good enough to outperform a troupe of trained monkeys – at least not according to the crowd in attendance at their show in San Antonio, Texas.

-Jack Hutton of the UK’s Daily Mirror covered the carnage that ensued onstage during the band's first trip to the city, noting that the Stones’ appearance — part of a state fair whose lineup included Bobby Vee and country singer George Jones — found them decidedly out of their element.
+Jack Hutton of the U.K.'s Daily Mirror covered the carnage that ensued onstage during the band's first trip to the city, noting that an appearance as part of a state-fair lineup that included Bobby Vee and country singer George Jones found the Stones decidedly out of their element.

-"Local singers were cheered wildly,” wrote Hutton.
-“A tumbling act and a trained monkey were recalled to the stage for encores.
-But the long-haired Rolling Stones – Mick Jagger, Keith Richards, Brian Jones, Charlie Watts, and Bill Wyman – were booed.
+"Local singers were cheered wildly," Hutton was quoted as saying in Mark Paytress' 2009 book, Rolling Stones: Off the Record.
+"A tumbling act and a trained monkey were recalled to the stage for encores.
+But the long-haired Rolling Stones – Mick Jagger, Keith Richards, Brian Jones, Charlie Watts and Bill Wyman – were booed.
 After the show, at the Teen Fair of Texas, one 17-year-old girl said: 'All they've got that our own school groups haven't is hair.'"

 Unsurprisingly, given the region and the times, culture shock was part of the problem.
-Hutton's report observed that the band were “treated like freaks" in Texas, shouted at to get haircuts, and even mistaken for women.
-Wrote Hutton, “One man was heard to say, 'Shucks, I thought they were girls wearing one-piece bathing suits.'"
+Hutton's report observed that the band was "treated like freaks" in Texas, shouted at to get haircuts, and even mistaken for women.
+"One man was heard to say, 'Shucks, I thought they were girls wearing one-piece bathing suits.'"

-Monkeys and catcalls aside, the Stones' trip to Texas was still worth the trouble, given that it introduced Richards to his longtime friend – and frequent Stones associate – Bobby Keys.
-As Wyman wrote, “Keys was born in Lubbock, Texas (the same town as Buddy Holly) on the same day as Keith, which practically made them blood brothers.”
-And as bad as things got in that coliseum, they could have been worse: One local review noted that “only 3,000 of 20,000 available seats were filled” when the band took the stage.
+Monkeys and catcalls aside, the Stones' trip to Texas was still worth the trouble, given that it introduced Richards to his longtime friend – and frequent Rolling Stones associate – Bobby Keys.
+"Keys was born in Lubbock, Texas (the same town as Buddy Holly) on the same day as Keith, which practically made them blood brothers," Wyman added.